ex0-tekk/Diabolist-VR/Readme.md

 ### **NOTE**: DVR uses Adept difficulty by default, this is **CRITICAL** to utilize the Fine-Tuned Challenge mod, because the dmg & spawn multiplier numbers will NOT take effect if ANY other vanilla difficulty setting is used.
 Experiment if you want, however, Fine-Tuned DEFAULT / ADEPT is a good start if you want a somewhat difficult challenge for dungeon crawling, as the [Synthesis patch also includes a base difficulty increase](https://github.com/Synthesis-Collective/SynNoMoreEasyEnemies), which these numbers directly affect.
 ![Fine-Tuned Challenge Settings](https://user-images.githubusercontent.com/78007822/139785982-11c9f46d-1439-4129-a33e-d783dc2c8b3b.png)
 -
+## Monster Difficulty Warning:

+Mihails monsters hit harder, move faster and take more dmg than other monsters, adept is a good start, but adjust your Fine-Tuned difficulty settings based on your lvl and personal preferences.

+**NOTE**: Adept is also Highly Recommended for
+Skyrim Immersive Creatures, these settings can be accessed within the Immersive Creatures MCM options.
+#